Updated January 2022

 We’ve summarised some final thoughts on sales enablement in the videos below.

-Leading analyst firms have taken note of the growth of sales enablement and sales enablement platforms in recent years and have begun to provide their own definitions of sales enablement.
-We’ve rounded up the top ones here so you can compare and contrast.
+Leading analyst firms have taken note of the growth of sales enablement.
+We’ve rounded up some key takeaways and definitions here.

 For a directory of analysts covering sales enablement, please see our Sales Enablement Analyst Directory.